anstropleuton/fluxins/readme.md

 - `>?` - Max operator.
 - `?` and `:` - Conditional operator. `1 ?
 2 : 3` yields 2 and `0 ?
 2 : 3` yields 3 (syntax is `condition ? true_value : false_value`).

-# Default binary operator precedence table (highest to lowest)
+# Precedence Table

+This is the default precedence table for binary operator.

+Note that the lower precedence value means higher precedence, i.e., operators with precedence 0 is the most precedent operator.

 | Precedence | Operator                         |
 |-----------:|:---------------------------------|